torvalds/linux/Documentation/media/uapi/cec/cec-ioc-g-mode.rst

 .. note:: This documents the proposed CEC API.
 This API is not yet finalized and is currently only available as a staging kernel module.

-By default any filehandle can use
-:ref:`CEC_TRANSMIT` and
-:ref:`CEC_RECEIVE`, but in order to prevent applications from stepping on each others toes it must be possible to obtain exclusive access to the CEC adapter.
+By default any filehandle can use :ref:`CEC_TRANSMIT`, but in order to prevent applications from stepping on each others toes it must be possible to obtain exclusive access to the CEC adapter.
 This ioctl sets the filehandle to initiator and/or follower mode which can be exclusive